 Finally, it uses swappable nozzles so that you can adjust the spray pattern as you see fit.
 With all of these features, you will enjoy painting your cabinets, and it won’t feel like a chore.

 When looking at different models for your kitchen, you’ll notice that they are broken down into three primary categories.
-They are high volume, low pressure (HVLP), airless, and standard spray guns.
+They are high volume, low pressure (HVLP), airless, and standard spray guns for latex.
 Let’s look at the benefits and downsides of each model type.

 I prefer these kinds of paint sprayers because they offer the best finish out of the three.
 Unfortunately, they are more expensive, so you will have to put up more of an investment to do the work.
 However, I really like the way that these units spray the paint; you get an even spread that won’t require as many coats as other models.
 Also, HVLP sprayers are usually lighter and easier to manage.